The stately home and 1000 acre park of the Duke of Devonshire.

 Parking: There is parking is available at the hostel.

 WiFi: Free WiFi is available in shared social spaces.

 Dogs: Pets are not permitted at YHA Castleton Losehill Hall.
 Assistance dogs are welcome - please notify us at the time of booking.

 YHA School Trips

-YHA Castleton Losehill Hall has a wealth of resources to suit a range of educational trips including geography, history, science, PE and Food & Health activities.
+YHA Castleton Losehill Hall has a wealth of resources to suit a range of educational trips including geography, history, science, PE and food and health activities.
 There are also great facilities including a classroom, games area, restaurant and café/bar.

-Capacity: Up to 80 delegates in the Morten Room and up to 12 delegates in the Board Room depending on seating configuration.
+Capacity: Up to 80 people in the Morten Room and up to 12 people in the Board Room, depending on seating configuration.